High School Senior Photographer

 How much are the sitting fees?

-This is all explained in my price list which will be provided when you contact me through this website or through email.
+This is all explained in my price list which I will send to you when you contact me.

 Should I bring my parents along with me when my pictures are taken?